NBA: Hornets PG Kemba Walker Addresses Trade Rumors, ‘I Could Care Less’

-In the past months, Charlotte Hornets superstar Kemba Walker continues to be part of various NBA rumors.
+Charlotte Hornets superstar Kemba Walker continues to be part of various NBA rumors.
 Walker is definitely unhappy with the Hornets’ inability to contend for the title, and with his contract set to expire after next season, most people believe the 28-year-old point guard will be traded this offseason.

-Being mentioned in the rumor mill is not new to Kemba Walker.
+Being mentioned in the rumor mill is nothing new to Kemba Walker.
 Instead of being distracted, Walker remains focused on doing what he is supposed to do and prepare himself for what could possibly happen.
 However, new Hornets General Manager Mitch Kupchak doesn’t seem to be interested in entertaining the idea of parting ways with their franchise player.

 Kupchak said that they still want Walker to be the focal point of the team going forward.
 Walker felt a sense of relief when he heard Kupchak’s statement.
-Walker is definitely aware of the trade rumors involving him but he “could care less.”
+Walker is definitely aware of the trade rumors involving him, but he “could care less.”

 “I want to feel wanted, of course,” Walker said, via NBA.com.
 “It feels good.
 I’m excited he did it.
 I’m a Hornet.
 I’m going into my eighth year and I’m excited like it’s my rookie year.
 I’m here right now and that’s all I can really think of.
 I’ve got to control what I can control… that’s really about it.
 I’m not even thinking about it.
 I see it all the time.
 I hear about it all the time.
 I hear about the rumors, but I could care less.
 I’m a Hornet and that’s really all that matters.”